 Legal support for birth injuries caused by Cesarean complications

-The skilled Maryland birth injury attorneys at the law firm of Plaxen & Adler, P.A., work with medical experts to investigate birth injury cases thoroughly and we fight to recover the maximum compensation available for our clients.
+The skilled Maryland birth injury attorneys at the law firm of Plaxen Adler Muncy, P.A., work with medical experts to investigate birth injury cases thoroughly and we fight to recover the maximum compensation available for our clients.

-Plaxen & Adler, P.A. is a premier personal injury law firm serving Maryland clients who have suffered a birth injury caused be a physician’s negligence.
+Plaxen Adler Muncy, P.A. is a premier personal injury law firm serving Maryland clients who have suffered a birth injury caused be a physician’s negligence.
 We invite you to call us at 410-730-7737 or fill out our contact form to discuss your case in a free consultation.
 Our Maryland birth injury lawyers fight for your right to recover compensation for your losses.